1. Knowledge Base

 Client-level Invoice Settings

-These can be setup firm-wide under Clients>Settings>Invoice Settings, or under individual clients Clients>Clients & Matters>[client name]>Invoice Settings.
-Matter-specific settings will override client settings, and Client-specific settings will override any firm-wide settings.
+These can be set up firm-wide under Clients>Settings>Invoice Settings or under individual clients Clients>Clients & Matters>[client name]>Invoice Settings.
+Matter-specific settings will override client settings, and Client-specific settings will override firm-wide settings.

 Click on Clients>Settings>Invoice Settings

-Automatically complete milestones and generate invoices - The system will auto-generate invoices against Milestones (fixed fee invoices) that have a date equal to or before the drafting date.
+Automatically complete milestones and generate invoices – The system will auto-generate invoices against Milestones (fixed fee invoices) with a date equal to or before the drafting date.
 By default, this will be turned on.
-If this option is turned on at the time of generating draft invoices, all the milestones in the invoice date range will be billed.
+If this option is turned on when generating draft invoices, all the milestones in the invoice date range will be billed.
 If this option is turned off when generating draft invoices, the milestone invoice will not be generated.
 That would require manually generating the invoice by clicking Complete and Generate Invoice on the Matter Plan tab.

-Default flexible billing template - This template will be used for all new matters and can be changed at the matter level as well.
+Default flexible billing template – This template will be used for all new matters and can be changed at the matter level.
 Templates can be customized to include as much or as little detail as required and can be set up at Invoice>Settings>Flexible Templates.

-From address - This sender address will be used for all new matters and can be changed at the matter level as well.
+From address – This sender address will be used for all new matters and can be changed at the matter level.
 The addresses that show here are fed from Account, Our Account.
 The firm main address is located on the Our Account tab.
 Additional remittance or branch addresses can be set up on the Additional Contacts tab.

-Interest rate - Enter an annual percentage.
-Your Grace Period and Payment Terms will impact when interest starts to accrue.
+Interest rate – Enter an annual percentage.
+Your Grace Period and Payment Terms will impact when the interest accrues.

 Interest Type - in the case of Simple, interest will always be calculated against the principal balance amount.
 Whereas in the case of Compound, interest will be calculated against the total balance amount (including the interest).

-Grace period - This is assigned at the Client level and allows a period of time before interest will accrue (in addition to Payment Terms).
-For example, if invoices give a 30-day grace period, then no interest is calculated within the first 30 days.
-On day 31 (if Payment Terms are Upon Receipt), it would start to calculate interest on the unpaid balance owed at the percentage assigned to it.
+Grace period – This is assigned at the Client level and allows time before interest will accrue (in addition to Payment Terms).
+For example, if invoices give a 30-day grace period, no interest is calculated within the first 30 days.
+On day 31 (if Payment Terms are Upon Receipt), it would start calculating interest on the unpaid balance owed at the percentage assigned.
 The Grace Period does not show on the invoice.

-Payment terms - This can be modified at the Client or Matter levels and allows a period of time before interest will accrue (in addition to the Grace Period).
-While default language will feed into the Payment Terms Text area based on the choice made here, it can be customized.
-The Payment Terms can be made to show on the invoices (template, Main tab).
+Payment terms – This can be modified at the Client or Matter levels and allows time before interest will accrue (in addition to the Grace Period).
+While the default language will feed into the Payment Terms Text area based on the choice made here, it can be customized.
+The Payment Terms can be shown on the invoices (template, Main tab).

 Payment terms text - customize how you want the payment terms information to be displayed on the invoice for clients.